DesmondKarani/DesmondKarani/README.md

       <p>
         I made this simple animated dark-skin tone handwave.<br>
         <a href="https://github.com/DesmondKarani/darkSkinHandWave" target="_blank" rel="noopener noreferrer"><b>Animated Dark Skin Tone Hand Wave</b></a><br>
+        You can see it in action on my profile<br>
         Feel free to use it
       </p>
     </td>